athertahir/deep-learning-time-series-forecasting/chapter_22/Lab19.md

 predictive modeling.
 Specifically, you learned:

-ˆ How to download and load the dataset into memory.
+- How to download and load the dataset into memory.

-     How to use line plots, histograms, and box plots to better understand the structure of the motion data.
+    - How to use line plots, histograms, and box plots to better understand the structure of the motion data.

-ˆ How to model the problem including framing, data preparation, modeling, and evaluation.
+- How to model the problem including framing, data preparation, modeling, and evaluation.

 22.14.1 Next